Goodgolden/paper2023/README.md

 # paper2023

-This is the repository for Randy's Biometric paper in 2023
+This is the repository for Randy's Biometric paper in 2023 We have verified that re-running the supplement’s code on the supplement’s data according to the instructions in the included README file.
+We have revised, cleaned up and documented the code files in this supplement to make sure that they follow commonly accepted standards for scientific computing.
+The code and data supplement contains all code and data needed to reproduce all figures, tables and other results in the article and its supplementary material.

 - The main codes of functions and objects are stored under `paper2023/R` folder